robclark56/bitcoinPay-PHP/README.md

 ## Prepare Web Server ##
 Your webserver will need to have the _php-curl_ package installed.

-On a typical Debian webserver you can check as follows.
+On a typical Linux webserver you can check as follows.
 The example below shows that it is installed.
 ```bash
 $ dpkg -l php-curl
 Desired=Unknown/Install/Remove/Purge/Hold